davidecattabriga/LearningGit/README.md

 # LearningGit
-My first repository on GitHub, created to learn how to use git
+My first repository on GitHub.
+I created this repository to learn how to use git